rakshitsoni02/Search-Github-Repository/README.md

 - hit run 🚀

 Note:
-- Initial scrolling can be slow in compose due to debug build [reference](https://developer.android.com/jetpack/compose/lists#measuring-performance)
+- Initial rendering can be slow in compose due to debug build [reference](https://developer.android.com/jetpack/compose/lists#measuring-performance)

 Feel free to write me in case of questions